 Our values include:

 The fascinating history of the youth orchestra in Santa Cruz dates back to the founding of a county school summer music camp from 1965 to 1966.
 Founders of this program included Norman Masonson, James Eachus, Ken Larson, Hayden Dryden, and Craig Johnson.
-This quaint summer music camp led to the formation of the Santa Cruz County Youth Symphony for its first season from 1966-67.
-Little did the original founders know the impact this organization would have to the future of youth classical music education and the number of young lives this music would ultimately touch.
-The SCCYS was organized with cooperation from the County Office of Education as a separate non-profit organization from the Santa Cruz County Symphony, founded seven years prior.
-Over the past 47 years, the Youth Symphony has provided an amazing opportunity for young local musicians to excel and grow musically.
+This quaint summer music camp led to the formation of the Santa Cruz County Youth Symphony for its first season from 1966 to 1967.
+Little did the original founders know the impact this organization would have on the future of youth classical music education and the number of young lives this music would ultimately touch.
+The Santa Cruz County Youth Symphony was organized with cooperation from the County Office of Education as a separate nonprofit organization from the Santa Cruz Symphony, founded seven years prior.
+Over the past 52 years, the Youth Symphony has provided a wonderful opportunity for young local musicians to excel and grow musically.
 Many former SCCYS members have gone on to careers in professional music.

-From the perspective of conductor Adkins, SCCYS enjoyed much larger membership in the earlier years prior to the 1980’s because many string players were drawn from the high school orchestras including the Aptos, Harbor and Santa Cruz High School Orchestras.
-In the late 70’s with the passing of Prop 13 and the elimination of funds for many of the public school string programs, it became more challenging to recruit new members to many youth orchestras.
+From the perspective of conductor Adkins, SCCYS enjoyed much larger membership in the years prior to the 1980s because many string players were drawn from high school orchestras, including Aptos High, Harbor High, and Santa Cruz High.
+In the late ’70s, with the passing of Proposition 13 and the elimination of funds for many of the public school string programs, it became more challenging to recruit new members to many youth orchestras.

-During Don Adkins tenure as conductor, a series of special concerts highlighted the 1986–87 season which was the SCCYS’s 20th Anniversary Season.
+During Don Adkins’s tenure as conductor, a series of special concerts highlighted the 1986–87 season which, was the Youth Symphony’s 20th Anniversary Season.
 The orchestra debuted its first commissioned work, The Road to Damascus, by Richard Freeman-Toole.
 This season also featured an alumni concert drawing upon players invited from the previous twenty years.
-This collaboration of current as well as former SCCYS players, some of whom were now well into their 30’s, resulted in a memorable performance conducted by orchestra founder Mr. Masonson himself.
+This collaboration of current as well as former SCCYS players, some of whom were now well into their 30s, resulted in a memorable performance conducted by orchestra founder Mr. Masonson himself.
 One of the pieces featured during this hallmark concert was Schubert’s Unfinished Symphony.

-One of the symphony’s charter players, Ben Williams, who later started a local roofing business, has been a continued supporter of the symphony throughout the years.
+One of the Youth Symphony’s charter players, Ben Williams, who later started a local roofing business, has been a continued supporter of the symphony throughout the years.
 He was remembered as having ridden his bicycle religiously to every rehearsal.
-“I could never repay the youth symphony,” said Williams in an interview for a local paper back in 2004.
+“I could never repay the Youth Symphony,” said Williams in an interview for a local paper in 2004.
 “It taught me what hard work can achieve and the wonderful feeling of accomplishment of seeing things through.”
-He added, “Youth symphony gave me a base that I couldn’t get anywhere else, at school or at home.”
-One of Williams’ fond memories of his six years playing percussion was of winning the perfect attendance award.
+He added, “Youth Symphony gave me a base that I couldn’t get anywhere else, at school or at home.”
+One of Williams’s fond memories of his six years playing percussion was of winning the perfect attendance award.
 He also later sponsored such an award for the organization.
 “Suit up and show up,” Mr. Williams said.
 “It’s a basic lesson I’m proud to help kids learn.”